25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Check for discounts

-If your job or school has a no-cost fitness center, take full advantage.
-“Carefully read through the benefits you are offered through Human Resources,” says Dr. Nina Watson.
+If your job or school has a no-cost fitness center or a fitness reimbursement plan, take full advantage.
+“Carefully read through the benefits you are offered through Human Resources,” says Nina Watson, a fitness expert, and nationally recognized diagnostic radiologist.
 “Many companies offer discounted rates for memberships at certain gyms.
 Some companies even offer rewards or incentives for participating.”
-There are also things senior citizens can get for free.

 Don’t discount jars and cans